janjagusch/cloud-engineer-prep-course/docs/learning-resources/udemy-course/04_getting_started_with_cloud_shell.md

 * cbt
     * Work with Cloud BigTable
     * `cbt help`
-* For the exam: focus on gcloud and gsutil
+* For the exam: Focus on gcloud and gsutil

-## Excercise: Enter Linux Commands and GCloud Commands